A Quick Guide to Coronavirus Healthcare Planning for Pre-Retirees

 Insurers are expected to cover these extra costs in the form of an increase in premiums.
 You likely won’t see any difference until next year, but it will be noticeable.
 Some are predicting premiums to increase by as much as 40%.
 Start preparing now for this expected increase, so you’re not surprised when you see a big jump in your bill next year.

 As for your current coverage, while you’re safe in your home, pull up those policy documents your insurer gave you.
 If your insurance is employer provided, you may need to make a call to HR.
 Verify your copays and estimate what you’ll need to pay if hospitalization becomes necessary.
 If you’re on Medicare, Part B covers testing and Part A covers both testing and hospitalization.
-With Medicare, though, you’ll have a $1,408 deductible for hospitalization, so keep that in mind.
+With Medicare, though, you’ll have a $1,484 deductible in 2021 for hospitalization, so keep that in mind.

 Financially Preparing for Coronavirus